YeeZTech/YeeZ-Privacy-Computing/README.md

 License
 -------
-The yeez-privacy-computing library (i.e. all code outside of the `toolkit` directory) is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), also included in our repository in the `COPYING.APACHE` file.
+The `YeeZ-Privacy-Computing` library (i.e. all code outside of the `toolkit` directory) is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), also included in our repository in the `COPYING.APACHE` file.

-The yeez-privacy-computing binaries (i.e. all code inside of the `toolkit` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The `YeeZ-Privacy-Computing` binaries (i.e. all code inside of the `toolkit` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.